winstonchiong/decisionlabucsf.github.io/_drafts/qual-soc-rsch.md

 Led by [Dan Dohan](https://profiles.ucsf.edu/dan.dohan){:target="\_blank"} and [Kate Rankin](https://memory.ucsf.edu/people/katherine-rankin-phd){:target="\_blank"}, we discussed the benefits and pitfalls of scientific research in comparison to those of qualitative research, dissecting their methods, metrics, and models in search of biases.
-We called for the immersion of social scientists within scientific research settings, and vice versa, in order to mutually enhance their own knowledge as well as their appreciation for other’s expertise.
+We called for the immersion of social scientists within scientific research settings, and vice versa, in order to mutually enhance their own knowledge as well as their appreciation for others' expertise.
 Throughout our conversation, we drew from arguments presented in [“Proving or Improving: On Health Care Research as a Form of Self-Reflection”](https://journals.sagepub.com/doi/abs/10.1177/1049732305285856){:target="\_blank"} (Qualitative Health Research, 2006) by Annemarie Mol and [“The Heart of the Matter.
 About Good Nursing and Telecare”](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2970812/){:target="\_blank"}